ucphhpc/docker-migrid/doc/source/sections/configuration/dag.rst

 ---------------

 DAG or Data Analysis Gateway is primarily configured via the supplied `hub/jupyterhub_config.py`.
-This can be configured as per the official `JupyterHub <https://jupyterhub.readthedocs.io/en/stable/>` configuration.
+It can be configured as per the official `JupyterHub <https://jupyterhub.readthedocs.io/en/stable/>` configuration.

-This however should not be necessary as a first step, since the supplied pre-configured `hub/jupyterhub_config.py` should cover a basic setup.
+That should not be necessary as a first step, however, since the supplied preconfigured `hub/jupyterhub_config.py` should cover a basic setup.